x753/UnityDoorstop-PEAK/README.md

 ## Fork information

 This fork is specifically made for the game PEAK.
 It offers a signature-based in-memory patch to the UnityPlayer to bypass the `-force-vulkan` parameter.
-This aims to replace https://github.com/CyR1en/UnityPlayerPatcher.
+This aims to replace https://github.com/CyR1en/UnityPlayerPatcher but essentially has the same inner working.
+So if you want to know more about how this works, you can read about it over there.
 Additional configuration is added for flexibility (see configuration below).

 ## Features